Learn more here about our new look and feel, and how we're putting customers at the heart of Matrix Requirements

 Besides the different ways of formulating the requirements, user stories in an agile process:

-will be like to contradict, repeat or extend user previous user stories (as the stories are created when needed and validation feedback comes in early and frequently);
+will be likely to contradict eachother, repeat or extend user previous user stories (as the stories are created when needed and validation feedback comes in early and frequently);

 Normally during an agile process, you have a design phase where you convert the user stories into user interface requirements, non functional requirements, etc. For a regulated medical device documentation, these design decisions need to be documented and maintained.